khakhalin/notes/keywords/pydantic.md

     * `init`, `init_var`, `kw_only` - not sure 🔥
 * Other
     * `Field(default='smth', validate_default=True)` - apparently, validates whether the field default value is set in the class!
-    * `repr=True` - whether this field is included in the `repr` behavior for tihs object ( 🔥 as far as I understand, in this case it's not something that can be validated, or that validates something, but just a way to control `repr` behavior for a class without defining repr explicitly.
-Not quite sure of the use pattern though…)
+    * `repr=True` - whether this field is included in the `repr` behavior for tihs object ( 🔥 as far as I understand, in this case it's not something that can be validated, or that validates something, but just a way to control `repr` behavior for a class without defining repr explicitly)
     * `exclude` - a way to exclude fields when outputing models as json…
     * `deprecated` - ?…